 The short answer is... you don’t, well, not while they are young anyway.
-Answers such as “Daddy is very busy” or “Mummy has to work somewhere else” if questioned, can be followed up with lots of reassurances of love and “I will always be with you” from you.
+Don't lie to them, keep it factual, answers such as “Daddy lives too far away” or “Mummy has chosen to live with John” if questioned, can be followed up with lots of reassurances of love and “I will always be with you” from you.
 As they get older it gets harder and your heart will be wrenched by your child asking plaintively “But why doesn’t Mummy love me?” or “Why doesn’t Daddy send me a present on my birthday?”

 It’s Ok to say “I don’t know.
 I understand you feel sad” and move on to something else.
 It is so tempting to criticise the other parent, especially when they have hurt your precious child, but remember that all that matters is minimising that hurt to your child.
 Sadly they will have to face that hurt as they grow up but you, as their rock, will have been there for them all along.

 What to do if the other parent is abusive?

 It is not so different from the situation above if they accept that they are not permitted to see their child.
 But what if they constantly try to make trouble and come to the house?
 How can you skate over the fact that Daddy is “naughty” or Mummy tries to kick the door in?
 Sadly you cannot protect your children from this hurt, you can only mitigate what happens by being strong, involving the authorities, reassuring your child over and over, and by finding good support for yourself in order to cope with this awful situation.